Bahía de los Ángeles Biosphere Reserve

 2019 trips: We’ll head back to the boat for lunch and then head back out on the water again.
 It’s YOUR vacation so of course it is entirely your option to stay on the yacht and relax, or you might choose to go kayaking, paddle boarding or be dropped off in the village to go for a walk or mountain biking.

 We traditionally have cocktail hour at 6 bells (or 7 pm, which might be a bit confusing but it’s how we talk as sailors!) with micro brews, fine wines, single malt whiskey and our signature gin and tonics.
-Dinner to follow, then a bonfire on the beach, an evening presentation, and lots of relaxation.
+Dinner to follow, then an evening presentation, and lots of relaxation.

 Day 6 - Departures

 We will be heading out after breakfast to start our way back to Ensenada.
 Our resident naturalist will be guiding us back on a different route cutting through the mountains of Sierra de San Pedro Martir and up along the beautiful coast line of the Sea of Cortez – stopping not just in San Felipe but in other interesting spots.
 This is ADVENTURE!!
-We should arrive back in Ensenada and our hospitality suite late afternoon if you are joining one of our Guadalupe great white shark trips.
-Or, we can transfer you directly back to San Diego.
-We highly recommend the white shark option!!!!
+We should arrive back in Ensenada at our hospitality suite late afternoon if you are joining one of our Guadalupe great white shark trips.
+Or, we can transfer you directly back to San Diego, although we highly recommend the white shark option!!!!